Credit: @gynaegirl/Instagram & Alamy

 Apparently, if you do this regularly, you could unintentionally be confusing the signals between your bladder and brain.

-Sequeira explains that when your bladder fills, a signal is sent to your brain when the urine is pressing against the bladder wall.
+Sequeira explained that when your bladder fills, a signal is sent to your brain when the urine is pressing against the bladder wall.

-So basically, if it isn’t pressing against the wall – you’re creating some confusing signals.
+So if it isn’t pressing against the wall, you’re creating some confusing signals.

-However, you may not be able to help frequently visiting the loo.
+Yet sometimes, you may not be able to help but frequently visit the loo.

-In this case, Sequeira suggests that you incorporate some pelvic floor exercises into your routine, as this will help your bladder and bowel.
+If this is the case, Sequeira suggests you incorporate pelvic floor exercises into your routine, as this will help your bladder and bowel.

-Related Article: People Are Only Just Realising What WC Toilet Sign Actually Stands For
+Related Article: People Are Only Just Realizing What WC Toilet Sign Actually Stands For